RobDWaller/robdwaller.github.io/_posts/2018-04-20-how-php-type-declarations-work.md

 }
 ```

 When we call the `foo(123)` and `bar(123)` methods respectively we'll get some very different output.
 The foo method will return a string so we'll see an output of `string(3) "123"`.
-By contrast the bar method will throw an error because strong types have been imposed.
+By contrast the bar method will throw an error because strict types have been imposed.
 We'll see an error message outputted, `Return value of bar() must be of the type string, integer returned`.

 As is shown in this example, within the same application strict types can be imposed and not imposed at the same time.